Yano789/obsidian_notes/Classes/Archive/Computer Structures/Interrupts and Faults/Exception.md

 - divide by 0
 - invalid memory, etc

-This means the CPU's hardware may be designed such that it checks for the precensece of these serious errors, and immediately invokes the appropriate handler via a pre-built [[Event-Vector Table]]
+This means the CPU's hardware may be designed such that it checks for the presence of these serious errors, and immediately invokes the appropriate handler via a pre-built [[Interrupt Vector Table (IVT)]]